strexx/schiphol-fe/README.md

 ---

-Built with ❤️ using React Router.
+Built with ❤️ using Remix .